thalestas/boot-and-compile-process/readme.md

 ```

 # Raspberry PI Compilations

+## U-boot
+First thing that you need is get u-boot source code.
+You can get cloning this [git](https://github.com/u-boot/u-boot)

 ## Linux Kernel
 The first thig that is necessary is clone this [git](https://github.com/raspberrypi/linux) to get Linux Kernel source code for Raspberry Pi.
 ```